25+ Wonderful Winter Fundraising Ideas & Planning Tips

-Indoor & Outdoor FUNdraisers for Schools & Clubs
+Indoor & Outdoor FUNdraisers for Schools, Clubs & Churches

 As pumpkins turn to snowflakes, you may find yourself scrambling to reach your yearly fundraising goals and wondering what’s the best quick winter fundraising option for your group.
 We’re here to help!
 Spread some cheer this season while raising the much-needed funds for your good cause with these indoor and outdoor FUNdraisers!